qbiomaster/qBioMaster-introduction/Detailed program.md

 ### Genome Biophysics (7h30' - MN)

 1. DNA (1h).
    1. (30') What is DNA?
 DNA is the molecule that carries information.
 Double helix structure.
 Basepairing.
-[DNA basics](constructs/UE_Introduction/Basics_DNA.ipynb)
+Basics of multi-scale chromosome organization.
+[DNA basics tutorial](constructs/UE_Introduction/Basics_DNA.ipynb)
    2. (30') DNA in biotechnology: DNA origami.
 Talk by Gaetan Bellot.
 2. Manipulating DNA (1.5h).
    1. (1h) DNA supercoling.
 Why is DNA supercoiled?
 What is the supercoiling state of DNA in a cell?
 Proteins acting on DNA management: replichore, topoisomerases, RNA polymerase, translocases and helicases.
 Example for bacteria.
 How can DNA supercoiling be manipulated in vitro?
 Principles and applications of magnetic tweezers.
 [DNA supercoiling](constructs/UE_Introduction/DNAsupercoiling.ipynb)
    2. (30') Use of optical tweezers to understand the mechanisms of molecular motors.
 [OT_construct](constructs/UE_Introduction/OT_construct.ipynb).
 Talk by Ashley Nord.
 3. Nucleosomes and epigenetics (1.5h).
    1. (30') First level of higher order chromatin structure in eukaryotes: the nucleosome.
 Structure of the nucleosome.
 Histones, histone octamers, and how DNA is wrapped around. [nucleosomes](constructs/UE_Introduction/nucleosomeParticle.ipynb)
    2. (30') What is epigenetics?
 Histone modifications can alter the structure of chromatin and the function of the nucleus.
-Catalogue of the most relevant histone modifications.
+Review of the most relevant histone modifications and their consequences.
 [Histone modifications](constructs/UE_Introduction/histoneModifications.ipynb)
-   3. (30') Proteins that can read and write histone modifications.
+   3. (30') Mechanism of transcription by single-molecule manipulation methods.
+How do motor proteins read and write histone modification information.
 How do they work?
-Examples from single molecule manipulation, and fluorescence.  [chromatinModifiers](constructs/UE_Introduction/chromatinModifiers.ipynb)
+Examples from structural and single molecule manipulation studies.
+[DNA machines](constructs/UE_Introduction/DNAmachines.ipynb)
 4. Transcription factors (1h45').
    1. (30') What is a transcription factor? what are general and developmental TFs?
 Why so many?
 What are cis-regulatory elements?
 What are enhancers?
 Why are enhancers important?
 What should I look at to identify an enhancer?
 Study of a genomic region using chip-seq profiles. [transcription_factors](constructs/UE_Introduction/transcription_factors.ipynb)
    2. (30') How can we study the dynamics of DNA binding proteins?
 Are they always bound to their targets?
 [Study the diffusion of DNA binding proteins using sptPALM](constructs/UE_Introduction/spt_PALM_ParB_proteins.ipynb)
    3. (45') Use of structural biology methods to dissect the mechanisms of transcription factors in transcriptional regulation.
 Talk by William Bourguet.
 5. Higher-order chromatin structure (1h45').
-   1. (30') From nucleosomes to chromosome territories.
-Methods to detect organization at these meso-scales.
+   1. (30') From nucleosomes to TADs and chromosome territories.
 High-throughput sequencing-based chromosome architecture (Hi-C like techniques).
-[Loading and visualizing a Hi-C matrix](constructs/UE_Introduction/HiC_matrices_Bacillus_subtilis.ipynb)
+[Higher-order chromosome structure](constructs/UE_Introduction/higher-order_chromatin_structure.ipynb)
    3. (30') Factors that modulate the organization of chromatin into domains and compartments.
 Cohesin/condensin and loop extrusion.
 Monitoring loop extrusion with single-molecule TIRF microscopy.
-How can condensins modulate the higher order organization of bacterial chromosomes? `construct: LoopExtrusion_construct`
+How can SMCs modulate the higher order organization of bacterial chromosomes?
+[The mechanism of loop extrusion](constructs/UE_Introduction/LoopExtrusion.ipynb)
    4. (45') Heterogeneity in chromosome organization.
 Why it is important to detect chromatin organization in single cells?
-Imaging based methods  to trace chromatin: Hi-M, ORCA, chromatin tracing, etc. `construct: HiM_construct`
+Imaging based methods  to trace chromatin: Hi-M, ORCA, chromatin tracing, etc. [Multiplexing imaging methods](constructs/UE_Introduction/HiM.ipynb)

 ### Membrane Biophysics (xxh - PEM?)